 - (a) Church of England diocese representative (one); - (b) Roman Catholic diocese representative (one); and - (c) Parent Governor representatives (two).

-To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities concerning the schools, vulnerable children, child safeguarding functions of the council and domestic violence.
+To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities concerning the schools, vulnerable children, child safeguarding functions of the council.

 HEALTH, WELLBEING AND THE ENVIRONMENT COMMITTEE